Search dashboard

 Transactions from searches chart

-The Transactions From Searches chart displays the total number of purchase events influenced by Coveo-powered searches (coming from the search bar) that occurred within the chosen filters.
+The Transactions from searches chart displays the total number of purchase events influenced by Coveo-powered searches (coming from the search bar) that occurred within the chosen filters.

 The line graph delineates the variance of the purchase events over a specific period of time.